lorikayman/RebisTheory/src/lib/rebis_theory.md

 Here we can identify distincly Owlite architecture, or at least one associated with Owlites, by the fact of them inhabiting those strucures.
 There is Owlite Academy and adjacent locations, which, given architectural similarity, might likely be related to Owlites and more prominently a _single civilization resposible for construction of those castles_.
 Part of those locations has presence of arrays of coffins, reminiscent of crypts.

+While the precise identity of this group is unknown, apart from Owlite scenario, we have a diffent hint, one found across all of those instnces, as presence of depictions of dragons or drakes establishes itself, there is a different visual element -- a __devilite-like heads decorating niches of the walls__, accompanied by arches with dragon heads overlooking the surface of the wall.
+This architectural element is _not present_ in Royal Jelly Palace, Scarlet Fortress and Cryptic Statuery, which makes it more so hidden.

 ##### Almirian Architecture

 - Firestorm Citadel exists as the primary example of Almirian architecture, with application of wood and hexahedronal floor pattern.